openid/fapi/fapi-2_0-attacker-model.md

 ## Session integrity
-Session Integrity is concerned with attacks where a user is tricked into logging in under the attacker’s identity or inadvertently using the resources of the attacker instead of the user’s own resources.
+Session integrity is concerned with attacks where a user is tricked into logging in under the attacker’s identity or inadvertently using the resources of the attacker instead of the user’s own resources.
 Attacks in this field include CSRF attacks (traditionally defended